BLDC Motors Position Nerve Recording Electrodes

-"To sound someone out", this phrase is familiar to all of us.
+"Hear them out"; this phrase is familiar to most of us.
 In the context of nerve cells, however, some medical scientists have taken this statement literally.
 The complex interplay of individual nerve cells or entire groups of nerves has developed into an increasingly practicerelated field of fundamental research.
 The data acquired here can improve the use of control interfaces for artificial limbs or help alleviate the impact of nervous disorders like Parkinson’s disease with new therapies.
-Here, too, state-of-the-art miniature motors are the key to success.
+Here, too, state of the art miniature motors are the key to success.
 They represent reproducible, accurate motion with minimal space requirement, an important prerequisite in the µm-world of nerve cells.

-Many diseases, disabilities or consequences of accidents result from injuries or disorders of the nerve cells.
-Nowadays, loss of sight, phantom pain following amputation, control of artificial limbs or Parkinson have thus become fields of intense medical research.
-First successes like electronic visual aids for the blind or aural implants for deaf persons have become apparent.
-However, researchers depend on mechanical tools for on site measurements to reach competent results.
-Since nerve cells, and even nerve fibers or united cell structures are naturally very small, all suitable tools have to be filigree: capillary quartz glass-insulated platinum/tungsten recording electrodes with a diameter of only 80 µm have to be positioned accurately to one cell and reproducibly in the tissue.
+Many diseases, disabilities, or consequences of accidents result from injuries or disorders of the nerve cells.
+Nowadays symptoms such as loss of sight, phantom pain following an amputation, control of artificial limbs, and Parkinson have become fields of intense medical research.
+There have been some initially successes, such as the electronic visual aids for the blind or aural implants for deaf patients.
+However, researchers depend on mechanical tools for on-site measurements to reach competent results.
+Since nerve cells, and even nerve fibers or united cell structures are naturally very small, all suitable tools have to be filigree as well.
+Delicate capillary quartz glass-insulated platinum and tungsten recording electrodes with a diameter of only 80µm have to be positioned accurately to one cell and then this method of measurement needs to be repeated throughout the tissue.

 Special devices were available before for individual recording electrodes.
 However, the specialists from Gießen developed new, small and compact multichannel manipulators for simultaneous measurements.
 The electrodes of the three- or five-channel units can be positioned independent of each other.
-The units weigh only 250g or 300g and allow positioning distances of 1 µm to 15.000µm.
-The relocation speed lies between 1...200µm/s.
-The XYZ manipulator can cover and reproduce distances of Z=0...30mm, X=±10mm and Y=±10mm.
+The units weigh only 250g or 300g and allow positioning distances of 1µm to 15.000µm.
+The relocation speed lies between 1-200µm/s.
+The XYZ manipulator can cover and reproduce distances of Z=0 to 30mm, X=±10mm and Y=±10mm.

 The necessary motion of the electrode fiber is realized by a patented silicon-hose electrode drive.
 This is the only way to ensure pinpoint, repeatable and therefore verifiable measurement results.
 The defined preload of the vibration-damping silicone rubber drive hose has to be maintained continually.
-In case of the three- and five-channel units this function is carried out by EC miniature motors with a diameter of 6 mm with suitable transmission attachment.
-A larger model with up to 32 measuring fibers uses small drives with diameters of 10 mm.
+In case of the three- and five-channel units this function is carried out by DC miniature motors with a diameter of 6mm with suitable transmission attachment.
+A larger model with up to 32 measuring fibers uses small drives with diameters of 10mm.
 Each fiber is controlled individually and therefore one small drive is required per channel.
 Absolute "power dwarves" are required for this purpose due to the number of channels.

 The demand for minimum unit dimensions results from the restricted conditions in the small casing.
-In addition, special demands are placed on reliability; after all, the test series are expensive and frequently cannot be simply repeated.
+In addition, special demands are placed on reliability; the test series are expensive and frequently cannot be repeated simply.
 Therefore the drive must not fail during operation.
 The third demand is on precision and dynamics.
-The load of the silicon hoses must be maintained at a nearly constant level and adjusted quickly if necessary.
+The load of the silicone hoses must be maintained at a nearly constant level and adjusted quickly if necessary.
 FAULHABER provides specially matched drive components for this purpose.

-Electronically commutated DC motors (EC motors) are the drives to choose for fast dynamic and precisely controllable movements.
-A ball bearing mounted permanent magnet equipped rotor rotates in a stator formed by three coils.
+Electronically commutated brushless DC motors are the drives to choose for fast, dynamic and precisely controllable movements.
+A ball bearing-mounted permanent magnet-equipped rotor rotates in a stator formed by three coils.
 These motors are predestined for thousands of failure-free operating hours since only the ball bearings are subject to wear.
 Electronic commutation and low inertia of the small rotor ensure fast implementation of control commands.

-For more information on this product: visit Thomas Recording.
+For more information on this product, please visit Thomas Recording.

-For more information on Brushless DC motors by MICROMO.
+For more information on the motors used in this application, please visit small brushless DC motors by MICROMO.